allianceauth/allianceauth/docs/installation/services/xenforo.md

 # XenForo

-Add `allianceauth.services.modules.xenforo` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+## Overview

-In this chapter we will explore how to setup AllianceAuth to work with [XenForo](https://xenforo.com/).
-At this point we will assume that you already have XenForo installed with a valid license (please keep in mind that XenForo is not free nor open-source, therefore you need to purchase a license first).
+[XenForo](https://xenforo.com/) is a popular paid forum.
+This guide will assume that you already have XenForo installed with a valid license (please keep in mind that XenForo is not free nor open-source, therefore you need to purchase a license first).
 If you come across any problems related with the installation of XenForo please contact their support service.

+## Prepare Your Settings
+In your auth project's settings file, do the following:
+ - Add `'allianceauth.services.modules.xenforo',` to your `INSTALLED_APPS` list
+ - Append the following to your local.py settings file:

+    # XenForo Configuration
+    XENFORO_ENDPOINT = 'example.com/api.php'
+    XENFORO_DEFAULT_GROUP = 0
+    XENFORO_APIKEY   = 'yourapikey'

 ## XenAPI